mijailr/yonodesperdicio/README.md

 curl -d "username=xyz&password=12345678"  -X POST http://beta.yonodesperdicio.org/api/sessions

-This returns a json with an auth_token to be used in the Authorization header in the following HTTP requests to create / update / delete things.
+This returns a json with an auth_token to be used in the Authorization header in the following HTTP requests to create / update / delete things:

 {"Session_user": {"id": 16, "username": "xyz", "email": "zxy@example.com", "auth_token": "aYByuB16ap-5VcNB9Xsf"}}